Samsung's Lee Jae-Yong Walks Free After Court Reduces Bribery Sentence

 Lee Jae-yong, the de facto leader of the Samsung conglomerate best known for its electronics, walked free from a South Korean jail on Monday after a court reduced and suspended his five-year sentence on corruption charges handed down less than six months ago.

-The appeals court reduced Lee's sentence to a suspended two and a half years, dismissing most of the bribery and corruption charges.
+The appeals court reduced Lee's sentence to a suspended 2 1/2 years, dismissing most of the bribery and corruption charges.
 It suspended the sentence for four years, meaning Lee, who is also known as Jay Y. Lee, is unlikely to serve any more time.

 The scandal brought down the government of President Park Geun-hye last year.